The aim was song by Robert Frost – Complete Poem Explanation | Summary & Analysis

 Frost shows that nature provides raw material, while human creativity shapes it into art.
 In The Aim Was Song, the wind becomes beautiful only when guided by human skill.

 Q3.
-Why does Frost use the wind as a symbol in the poem?
+Why does Frost use the wind as a symbol in the poem “The aim was song”?

 Answer: